georgios-stats/Spatio-Temporal_Statistics_Michaelmas_2024/README.md

 #### Complete set of notes

+...
+Not available yet

 #### Types of spatial data

+...
+Not available yet

 #### Geostatistical data modeling

+...
+Not available yet

 #### Aerial unit data modeling

+...
+Not available yet

 #### Random pattern data modeling

+...
+Not available yet

 ------------------------------------------------------------------------